 Welcome back to one of our newest interview series here at BeerSelfie, where we focus not so much on the beers themselves, but on the people behind those beers.
-Today, we’re chatting with someone who helps us craft beer lovers be mindful of what we’re consuming, and offset that expending some energy.
+Today, we’re chatting with someone who helps us craft beer lovers be mindful of what we’re consuming, and offset that by expending some energy.
 That person is none other than Alicia Valenski, one of the co-founders of Work For Your Beer.

 BeerSelfie: Please introduce yourself, and how you find yourself a part of the Craft Beer community

-Alicia Valenski: My name is Alicia Valenski, and I’m the co-founder of Work For Your Beer , the ultimate directory of interactive events happening at breweries, cideries, wineries, and more throughout the Southeast (and in the future, hopefully throughout the world!)
+Alicia Valenski: My name is Alicia Valenski, and I’m the co-founder of Work For Your Beer, the ultimate directory of interactive events happening at breweries, cideries, wineries, and more throughout the Southeast (and in the future, hopefully throughout the world!)
 I’ve worked in brewery marketing in a variety of capacities over the years, and I’m currently studying to become a Level 2 Cicerone!

 BeerSelfie: Keeping us all engaged with our favorite breweries and with our cores – a great combo in my book.
 And wow, studying up on some serious beer knowledge!
 That’s today’s Alicia, though – how did your journey into craft beer get started?

-Alicia Valenski: When I first moved to Charlotte, NC in fall of 2015, I was working from home and didn’t know anybody in the city.
+Alicia Valenski: When I first moved to Charlotte, NC in the fall of 2015, I was working from home and didn’t know anybody in the city.
 I was like, “Okay, if you’re an adult and you don’t work in an office with coworkers, how do you make friends?”
 I searched through a calendar of local events and found a brewery that hosted a yoga class every Tuesday — for just $5, you got the class and a beer.
 I figured that would be a great event to go to in order to find a community of friends.
 And I was right, because going to that brewery yoga class was the first step toward founding Work For Your Beer, even if I didn’t know it at the time!

 BeerSelfie: I think that’s something that many folks struggle with, whether they’ve relocated (for whatever reason) or have an extended stay somewhere due to their job.
-And hey, it’s real-life (as opposed to just internet) community.
+And hey, it’s a real-life (as opposed to just internet) community.
 Speaking of, what have you found to be the most enjoyable thing about craft beer and the community (online and IRL) that has grown around it?

-Alicia Valenski: People who love craft beer just seem to be automatically bonded by that passion.
+Alicia Valenski: People who love craft beer just seems to be automatically bonded by that passion.
 You can be sitting next to a total stranger at the bar, but if you start talking about the beer you’re drinking and their eyes light up, you know you’ve just made a friend.
 There’s this warm, welcoming nature in the craft beer community that builds such strong relationships — it’s truly remarkable.

 BeerSelfie: Though I’m coming to this from the watch world, I recognize what you’re saying.
 You’ve got something in common, and it’s that opening stepping stone in a conversation.
 Though, I dare say, beer may lend itself to talking more than a watch!
 Since you’ve joined the community, how have you seen it grow and/or change?